-- A. Reissuance or replacement of this Permit, at which time you must comply with the conditions of the new Permit to maintain authorization to discharge; or - B. Your submittal of a Notice of Termination; or - C. Issuance of an Individual Permit for the Project's discharges; or - D. A formal permit decision by DHEC to not reissue this General Permit, at which time you must seek coverage under an Alternative General Permit or an Individual Permit.
+- A. Reissuance or replacement of this Permit, at which time you must comply with the conditions of the new Permit to maintain authorization to discharge; or - B. Your submittal of a Notice of Termination; or - C. Issuance of an Individual Permit for the Project's discharges; or - D. A formal decision by DHEC to not reissue this General Permit, at which time Operators must seek coverage under an Individual or Alternate General Permit.